tlasica/terec/test/TESTING.md

 `poetry run pytest` should be enough to run full test suite.

+`poetry run pytest --keepalive` will run the tests and keep docker compose up.

+### Troubleshooting

+1. If port 9042 is used stop docker `docker kill pytest-terec-cassandra-1` or run `docker ps` and kill test containers.
+2. In case of the `cqlengine` sync failure run `cqlsh` and `DROP KEYSPACE terec` to cleanup schema.

 ### Integration Tests

 Integration tests required docker containers for example for the database.